jgzz28/beginner_programming/README.md

-# beginner_programming
+# Beginner Programming
 My programming courses from my intro to C++ class at community college.
+It's kind of fun to look back and see how far I've come and I want a place to have it up online, even if it's nothing like what I do now.
+Measuring how much I've leveled up is really great haha.
+So, yeah.
+Sorry if these programs literally are baby codes.
+I started programming in 2013 but I was able to only find my baby code from 2014 for this class since I had to retake it.